joe-taylor/ckan-bcgov-terraform/README.md

 ## Manual steps
 Some files are intentionally omitted from this install process as they are confidential.
 So follow the steps below
 1) source ${path.root}/${local.installPath}/venv/bin/activate;
-2) pip install ckanext-pdfview==0.0.5
-3) pip install sqlalchemy==0.9
-4) pip install genshi==0.7.1
-5) pip install flask_debugtoolbar==0.10.1
-6) Provide the bcdc_licenses.json file in {installPath}/ckanext-bcgov/ckanext/bcgov/scripts/data/bcdc_licenses.json
+2) Provide the bcdc_licenses.json file in {installPath}/ckanext-bcgov/ckanext/bcgov/scripts/data/bcdc_licenses.json
-7) Then run solr indexing, (See #Solr)
+3) Then run solr indexing, (See #Solr)
-8) If you do not want to be on the master branches for a particular Repo you must check it on and re-run the pip/python install.
+4) If you do not want to be on the master branches for a particular repo you must check it out and re-run the pip/python install.

 ## Running
 1) Activate the venv `source {installPath}/venv/bin/activate` (Note you should now be able to run paster commands